bevstr/satoshi-shuffle/docs/installation-docker.md

 ✅ **Docker handles all dependencies inside the container**
 ✅ **No need to install Python manually**

+💡 **Need more details?** Check the [Dependencies Guide](dependencies.md) for complete system requirements and installation prerequisites.

 ### Step 1: Install Docker

 Follow the instructions for your operating system: